 Wonder Woman made her debut in ALL-STAR COMICS #8 dated Dec.
 1941-Jan.
-1942 in a nine-page story, the first of which is shown above, published by National Periodicals, which would become DC Comics, already most famous for Superman, which they’d been publishing since 1938 in ACTION COMICS.
-Created by William Moulton Marston in collaboration with publisher Max Gaines, she was the first female superhero for the company, and one of the first ever.
-Unlike Superman creators Siegel and Shuster, and Batman creator Bob Kane, Marston was no youngster; 48 years old and an already successful man credited with the invention of the systolic blood pressure test, one of the components of the polygraph lie-detector.
+1942 in a nine-page story, the first of which is shown above, published by All-American Comics, which would merge in 1946 with National (DC) Comics, already most famous for Superman, which they’d been publishing since 1938 in ACTION COMICS.
+Wonder Woman was created by writer William Moulton Marston and his artist friend Harry G. Peter in collaboration with publisher Max Gaines.
+She was the first female superhero for the company, and one of the first ever.
+Unlike Superman creators Siegel and Shuster, and Batman creator Bob Kane, Marston was no youngster; 48 years old ub 1941 and an already successful man credited with the invention of the systolic blood pressure test, one of the components of the polygraph lie-detector.
 Marston wrote Wonder Woman under the pen name Charles Moulton, using the middle names of Gaines and himself.
-The artist for the series was H. G. Peter, then 61 years old with a long career as a newspaper illustrator and cartoonist.
+Artist H. G. Peter was then 61 years old with a long career as a newspaper illustrator and cartoonist.

-Though just a few years had passed since the debuts of Superman and Batman, the publisher was already showing much more savvy about logos.
+Though just a few years had passed since the debuts of Superman and Batman, comics publishers were already showing much more savvy about logos.
 Where those features had the artists coming up with new logos for nearly every issue at first, Wonder Woman would be different.
 Her first story had a somewhat crude open script logo that looks like it was drawn on the art by Peter, but in small print under it are the words “Trade Mark Application Pending.”
 That application was made with what was called an “ashcan” edition of her first regular issue shown here:

 Publishers would assemble a cover mock-up, sometimes with contents from a completely different book, and send it to the U. S. Patent Office to register the trademark for a new character and title.
 This one, dated Jan.
 1942, has a much more finished and professional version of the same script logo at the top, and written under it in pencil what looks like “Registered U.S.P.O.
 1942.”
 The logo appears again in the cover copy below that.